1 Year / Full-time

 Applicants should be aged 15 and over.

-We have various scholarship oppatunities in partnership with festivals.
+We have various scholarship opportunities in partnership with festivals.

 Learn more!